-The Notes are general obligations of the County of Nassau, New York (the "County"), for the payment of which the County has pledged its faith and credit.
-All of the taxable real property within the County is subject to the levy of ad valorem taxes without limitation as to rate or amount to pay both the principal of and interest on the Notes.
+The Bonds are general obligations of the County of Nassau, New York (the "County"), for the payment of which the County has pledged its faith and credit.
+All of the taxable real property within the County is subject to the levy of ad valorem taxes without limitation as to rate or amount to pay both the principal of and interest on the Bonds.

-Interest on the Notes is payable at maturity and shall be calculated on the basis of a 360-day year consisting of twelve 30-day months.
-The Notes are payable from amounts provided by the County.
-See "ABOUT THE NOTES" herein.
+Interest on the Bonds is payable on May 1 and November 1 of each year commencing November 1, 2009 and shall be calculated on the basis of a 360-day year consisting of twelve 30-day months.
+The Bonds are payable from amounts provided by the County.
+See "THE BONDS" herein.

-The Notes will be issued in registered form and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the Notes.
+The Bonds will be issued in registered form and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the Bonds.
 Purchases will be made in book-entry-only form in the denomination of \$5,000 or any integral multiple thereof.
-Purchasers will not receive physical certificates representing their ownership interest in the Notes.
-Principal and interest will be paid by the County to DTC which will in turn remit same to its Participants as described herein, for subsequent distribution to the beneficial owner of the Notes.
-The Notes are not subject to redemption prior to maturity.
+Purchasers will not receive physical certificates representing their ownership interest in the Bonds.
+Principal and interest will be paid by the County to DTC which will in turn remit same to its Participants as described herein, for subsequent distribution to the beneficial owner of the Bonds.
+The Bonds are subject to optional redemption prior to maturity as described herein.

-The Notes are offered when, as and if issued and received by the Underwriters and subject to the approval of the legality thereof by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel.
+The Bonds are offered when, as and if issued and received by the purchasers and subject to the approval of the legality thereof by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel.
 Certain legal matters will be passed upon for the County by the Law Offices of Joseph C. Reid, P.A., New York, New York, Disclosure Counsel.
-Certain legal matters will be passed upon for the Underwriters by Gibbons P.C.
-It is anticipated that the Notes will be available for delivery through the facilities of DTC in New York, New York on or about December 18, 2008.
+It is anticipated that the Bonds will be available for delivery through the facilities of DTC in New York, New York on or about May 5, 2009.